mongodb/support-tools/indexStats/README.md

 MongoDB Support Tools
 =====================

-indexStats.js
+indexStats.js (beta)
 ------------

 ### Description

 indexStats.js is a utility that will collect index usage statistics for a MongoDB collection cross-cluster and provide aggregated results.
 It can be used to help determine whether there are unused/little used indexes that can be dropped.

 The statistics provided by this utility SHOULD NOT be the sole means used for making a decision to drop an index.
+Any sample taken contains statstics for that time period only and may not reflect subsequent query traffic.

 Please make sure to validate any changes in a non-production environment before executing on them.
-Make sure that the index statistics sample taken covers all use cases for the given collection.

 ### Usage